bhooraj/bhooraj-blog/_posts/2019-07-31-development-evironment-for-drupal-8-with-lando.md

 	   `$ lando start`

-  6. Above command will create  services like `apache`, `php` and `mysql` necessary for Drupal 8 development environment.
-Note the details shown as the output, we will need this to access the Drupal site later.
+  6. The above command will create  services like `apache`, `php` and `mysql` necessary for Drupal 8 development environment.
+Note the details shown in the output, we will need this to access the Drupal site later.

-     We can also use `$ lando info` to get this info.
+     We can also use `$ lando info` to get this information.

  7. Use this command to install drush 8.x or downgrade the previous version installed.
   <code>lando composer require drush/drush 8.x</code>

- 8. Now a developing environment for Drupal 8 has been created.
+ 8. A development environment for Drupal 8 has been created.

 #### Now we are ready to experiment and start developing with Drupal 8.

 >Note:
- Use the command `$ lando stop` to kill the app(environment) created.
+ Use the command `$ lando stop` to kill the app (environment) created.
  To completely erase the database and server environment use:
 	`$ lando destroy [app name]`